Navigating Your Dashboard

 Active users

 Active Users - agents or other individuals that have interacted with tickets in your workspace in a given time period eg. This Month.
 This group includes agents, broadcast managers, flow managers, as well as workspace managers and owners.
-Click on the active users field and it will take you directly to the list of users who are added to your workspace.

 Open Tickets